Vodafone Accessibility Statement

 - Content – main content for that page, structured using headings and paragraph elements

 - Sub navigation– when you select a category in the main navigation panel, a list of further navigation links is available for that section

 Irish Text Relay Service – ITRS

-Vodafone provide access to the Irish Text Relay Service (ITRS) which is a service we have developed and funded in partnership with other industry operators to facilitate deaf or hard of hearing people to make and receive calls.
-The full details of the service are available at www.itrs.ie
+Vodafone provide access to the Irish Text Relay Service (ITRS), which is a service we have developed and funded in partnership with other industry operators to facilitate deaf or hard of hearing people to make and receive calls.
+The full details of the service are available at the ITRS official website.

 ITRS translates text into voice and voice into text to facilitate a person with a hearing disability in making and receiving calls in the Republic of Ireland.
-Calls are relayed through an ITRS agents who performs this translation.
+Calls are relayed through an ITRS agent who performs this translation.
 The service is developed to enable people who are deaf, hard-of-hearing or speech-impaired, to make and receive calls independently.
 When you type through the webchat the agent will then speak the words as you have typed to the person or service provider you are calling.
 The speech response from the other party then appears as text on your phone.

 Vodafone offer a wide range of phones with many useful features and certain phones are designed to be more accessible and come with:

 - Large display and backlit keypad with adjustable contrast and font size

 - Large, well-spaced actual keys, and a raised dot on the 5 for easy navigation

 - Sound settings that alert you when the phone is powering up or down, or when the battery is low